Do You Suffer From Period Bloating, Is It Something Serious?

 - Eat green leafy vegetables such as kale, collard greens, spinach, avocado and beet root to prevent bloat.

 - Fresh fruits and dried fruits are good choices to prevent bloating.
-Fruits such as bananas and tomatoes and any dried fruits and nuts.
+Fruits such as bananas and tomatoes.

 Natural and Herbal Remedies and Alternative Medicine